HiveTalk/hivetalksfu/README.md

 -   `Ngrok/HTTPS:` You can start a video conference directly from your local PC and make it accessible from any device outside your network by following [these instructions](docs/ngrok.md), or expose it directly on [HTTPS](app/ssl/README.md).

--   `Self-hosting:` For `self-hosting MiroTalk SFU` on your own dedicated server, please refer to [this comprehensive guide](docs/self-hosting.md).
-It will provide you with all the necessary instructions to get your MiroTalk SFU instance up and running smoothly.
+-   `Self-hosting:` For `self-hosting HiveTalk SFU` on your own dedicated server, please refer to [this comprehensive guide](docs/self-hosting.md).
+It will provide you with all the necessary instructions to get your HiveTalk SFU instance up and running smoothly.

--   `Rest API:` The [API documentation](https://docs.mirotalk.com/mirotalk-sfu/api/) uses [swagger](https://swagger.io/) at https://localhost:3010/api/v1/docs or check it on live [here](https://sfu.mirotalk.com/api/v1/docs).
+-   `Rest API:` The [API documentation](https://docs.mirotalk.com/mirotalk-sfu/api/) uses [swagger](https://swagger.io/) at https://localhost:3010/api/v1/docs or check it on live [here](https://hivetalk.org/api/v1/docs).

 ```bash
 # The response will give you the active meetings (default disabled).